abdshomad/youtube-transcript-fetcher/docs/feature-list.md

 - **Status**: Implemented
 - **Date**: 16 Nov 2025
 - **Description**: Users can select multiple videos from a playlist and generate transcripts for all of them in a single operation.
 The progress for each video is displayed, and upon completion, a single .zip file containing all generated transcripts is automatically downloaded.

+### FL018 - User Accounts & Cloud Sync (Simulated)
+- **Status**: Implemented
+- **Date**: 17 Nov 2025
+- **Description**: The application features a simulated user login system.
+"Logging in" with a username persists download history and any transcript edits to the browser's local storage.
+This allows users to retain their data across different sessions and simulates a multi-user cloud sync experience.